genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/03_training-content-day3.md

 </configuration>
 ```

-Run **assemble** and **deploy-genesisproduct-alpha** tasks to verify that the new process works as expected.
+Run `assemble` and `deploy-genesisproduct-alpha` tasks to verify that the new process works as expected.

 ## UI configuring

-Let's add a grid in the UI to display the Positions.
+Let's add a grid in the UI to display the positions.
 We could use [Entity Management](/tutorials/training-resources/training-content-day2/#entitymanagement) again, but here we will use AgGrid in `@genesislcap/foundation-zero` [Genesis package](/tutorials/training-resources/training-content-day2/#genesis-packages) presented in [Day 2](/tutorials/training-resources/training-content-day2/), as this approach offers more flexibility to customize the HTML and CSS.

 First, open the file **home.styles.ts** and add the code below.